What To Look For In A Pack And Play For Your Baby

 Pack And Play Features To Consider

-Now that you know what a pack and play is, let's review some of its features so you know what to look for when shopping.
+Now that you know what a pack and play is and why you might want one, let's review some of its features so you know what to look for when shopping.

 Size